 When we recite the mantra of the Medicine Buddha, we collect unbelievable merit.
-If you recite the mantra every day, the Buddhas and bodhisattvas will always pay attention to you, and they will guide you.
-Vajrapani, owner of the secrets, and the four guardians will always protect you and guide you.
-All your negative karmas will be pacified, and you will never to be born in the three lower realms.
-Even just hearing a recitation of the names of the eight Tathagatas (Medicine Buddhas) pacifies all diseases and spirits harms – even spirits harms that arise as a condition from disease – and all your wishes are fulfilled.
-This practice is especially beneficial if you are helping others, especially if you are doing healing work.
-It helps you to be more accurate and beneficial.
-You will receive much support from the eight Tathagatas and the four clairvoyant devas as well.
+If you recite the mantra every day, the Buddhas and bodhisattvas will always pay attention and guide you.
+Your negative karmas will be cleansed and you will never to be born in the three lower realms.
+Even just hearing the names of the eight Medicine Buddhas pacifies diseases and spirits harms.
+This practice is especially beneficial if you are doing healing work, if you have a physical condition or if someone you know or love is suffering, this practice can be done for them, in their behalf.

 This retreat will include days of full silence.